arcanemachine/osx-kvm-helpers/usb-passthrough/README.md

 - The scripts run but the device doesn't show up in Xcode
   - Ensure that the underlying `systemd` services are working:
     - e.g. `sudo systemctl status usbmuxd.service`

+- The device shows up but sometimes disappears
+  - Try the action or command again.
+Sometimes the device is not detected on the first try.